Applications due Jan. 4

-Ono Pharmaceutical Co., Ltd., is a leading global health care company committed to delivering new, innovative pharmaceutical products to patients and championing the fight against disease and pain.
-The Ono Pharma Foundation was established to support academic research in relevant scientific fields, which have the potential of making significant impact on therapeutic approaches to disease and pain management.
+Ono Pharmaceutical Co., Ltd. is a leading global health care company committed to delivering new innovative pharmaceutical products to patients and championing the fight against disease and pain.
+The Ono Pharma Foundation was established to support academic research in relevant scientific fields that have the potential of making significant impact on therapeutic approaches to disease and pain management.

-Although additional areas of research may be added in future years, in 2023 the Ono Pharma Foundation will only consider proposals for scientific research projects addressing the following field of science:
+Although additional areas of research may be added in future years, in 2024 the Ono Pharma Foundation only will consider proposals for scientific research projects addressing the following field of science:

 Chemical biology research